MarekPikula/undocker/README.md

 - Regression reports.

-If you found a container that undocker cannot extract, or extracts incorrectly and you need this that work with undocker, do not submit an issue: submit a patchset.
+If you found a container that undocker cannot extract, or extracts incorrectly and you need this that work with undocker, submit a patchset.
+If there is a reasonably small container that can reproduce the issue, we may add it to integration tests.
+See `make test-integration` on how that works.

 Reports of regression reports must provide examples of "works before" and "does not work after".
 Issues without an accompanying patch will most likely be